 In our image, I chose to add a yellow highlight and blue shadow to balance my tones.
 Then, I moved the balancing values more toward the right to emphasize the highlight and add warmth to the image.
 You can use these values to either adjust and color correct within your image or even for added creative flair and an infusion of uniqueness.

 Related Post: How to Make Your Photo Look Like a Painting

 Tip 4: Make Technical and Detail Edits

-Depending on which order you prefer to edit in, you can either make your technical and detail changes at the beginning or end of your post production process.
+Depending on which order you prefer to edit, you can either make your technical and detail changes at the beginning or end of your post-production process.
 In this case, we will make these changes after we have altered our lighting and color values.

 In our develop column, you will see 4 panels that relate to technical edits; detail, lens correction, transform and effects.
 Detail will allow you to make your image sharper or softer and reduce noise in the forms of luminance and color.

 The second panel, Lens Correction, allows Lightroom to automatically make adjustments based on your camera and lens in terms of removing chromatic aberration, enabling a profile correction and adjusting the vignetting around your image.

 You will always want to choose to remove chromatic aberration as it can cause unflattering tones in the highlight regions or around the corners of your subject.

 Third, you can make changes to orientation and straighten your image in the transform panel.
 Lightroom offers 5 predetermined settings for adjusting your image shape; auto, guided, level, vertical and full.